Helping a Child with Aspergers to Learn

 “What does self-determination mean to you?”

 Characteristics of Aspergers

 Aspergers is a previously used diagnosis on the Autism spectrum.
 In 2013 it was incorporated into ASD or Autistic Spectrum Disorder.
 What distinguishes Aspergers from other forms of autism is that students with Aspergers have typical to strong verbal language skills and intellectual ability.
 Children with autism are often seen as aloof and uninterested in others.
-This is usually not the case for children with Aspergers as they usually want to fit in but may not know how.
+This is usually not the case for children with Aspergers as they usually want to fit in but may not know how to.